zuyouchen/225-final-proj/proposal.md

 Erikson’s Textbook:
 [https://jeffe.cs.illinois.edu/teaching/algorithms/#book](https://www.researchgate.net/publication/273264449_Understanding_Dijkstra_Algorithm)

+Section 8.9 of Paper on Floyd-Warshall ("Floyd-Warshall algorithm for all pairs shortest paths"): [http://www.ieor.berkeley.edu/~hochbaum/files/ieor266-2014.pdf] (http://www.ieor.berkeley.edu/~hochbaum/files/ieor266-2014.pdf)

 **Function Inputs**

 - For Dijkstra’s: takes in a starting node of our graph representation, which will always be node “firstStep,” and the graph’s adjacency list, represented as a vector of nodes
-- For SSSP: takes in a starting node and ending node
+- For Floyd-Warshall: adjacency matrix of our graph.
+The adjacency matrix is a two-dimensional array where the value at position (i, j) represents the weight of the edge from node i to node j.
+If there is no edge between nodes i and j, the value at position (i, j) is infinity.
-- For BFS: takes in a starting node, which will always be node “firstStep”
+- For BFS: takes in a starting node, which will always be node “firstStep"
 - For Visualization: takes in a vector of nodes and visualizes the best path through all of them

 **Function Outputs**

-Dijkstra’s and SSSP return a vector of nodes visited to show the path.
+Dijkstra’s returns a vector of nodes visited to show the path.

+Floyd-Warshall returns a matrix where the value at position (i, j) represents the shortest path between nodes i and j.
+If there is no path between nodes i and j, the value at position (i, j) is infinity.

 The BFS function returns a vector of nodes visited in order of a BFS traversal.